 These two statements report the School's net position and changes in them.
-One can think of the School's net position, the difference between assets and liabilities, as one way to measure the School's financial health, or financial position.
+One can think of the School's net position, the difference between assets, deferred outflows of resources and liabilities, deferred inflows of resources, as one way to measure the School's financial health, or financial position.
 Over time, increases or decreases in the School's net position are one indicator of whether its financial health is improving or deteriorating.

-These statements include all assets and liabilities using the accrual basis of accounting, which is similar to the accounting used by most private-sector institutions.
+These statements include all assets, deferred outflows of resources, liabilities, and deferred inflows of resources using the accrual basis of accounting, which is similar to the accounting used by most private-sector institutions.
 All of the current year's revenues and expenses are taken into account regardless of when cash is received or paid.

-A condensed statement of assets, liabilities and net position of the School for the fiscal years ended June 30, 2015 and June 30, 2014, is shown in the following table:
+A condensed statement of assets, liabilities and net position of the School for the fiscal years ended June 30, 2016 and June 30, 2015, is shown in the following table: